LibraryOfCongress/data-exploration/docs/pages/apidocs/all-tutorials.md

 [JSON API Overview](https://github.com/LibraryOfCongress/data-exploration/blob/master/LOC.gov%20JSON%20API.ipynb)

 Provides an overview of how to retrieve information in a JSON format from the Library of Congress API.
+This tutorial sets a baseline for doing powerful data retrieval and visualization projects.

 Background knowledge:
 * Understand URLs for loc.gov API [requests](requests.html) and how to modify them